ksandom/achel/docs/theSupplimentaryFolder.md

 ## Internal documentation

 Only comments with the `#` hard left-aligned will be displayed in generated help output.
 So internal comments can be indented in any form and they will not be displayed.

+## The anatomy of a library

+Put a comment at the beginning of the library describing what it does

+    # This library indexes imaginary books.

+Put in the code that does the work

+    function indexBook
+    {
+    	local bookName="$1"
+    	local genre="$2"

+    	echo "Whoops I dropped the book called \"$bookName\".
+It was supposed to go in the \"$genre\" section."
+    }